IBAnimatable/IBAnimatable/README.md

 ## How to install

+## APIs

 ## How to contribute

 ## Inspirations
-* `IBDesignable` and `IBInspectable`, The entire project is based on that.
+* `IBDesignable` and `IBInspectable` - The entire project is based on that.
-* Sketch, Interface Builder should be as easy as Sketch to use
+* Sketch -  Interface Builder should be as easy as Sketch to use
 * Framer
-* Spring by Meng To, steal a lot of animation parameters from this project.
+* [Spring by Meng To](github.com/MengTo/Spring) - steal a lot of animation parameters from this project.
+* [Invision ToDo App UI Kit](http://www.invisionapp.com/do), The demo App's original design is from this UI Kit and redone in Interface Builder.
+We also added interaction, navigation and animations.